Sai-Suraj-27/Sai-Suraj-27/README.md

 # Sai Suraj
-## Open Source Software enthusiast, Machine Learning Engineer 👨🏻‍💻 from India
+## Open Source Software, AI enthusiast 👨🏻‍💻 from India.

 [![An image of @saisuraj270's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/saisuraj270)](https://holopin.io/@saisuraj270)